eclipsek20/auth.txpint.com/README.md

-This is a main authentication part of my api.txpint.com, all solutions I looked at where too expensive, brought too much unessecary feature or had terrible documenation.
-The solution I created here is best for implementing an api the easy way.
+This is a main authentication part of my api.txpint.com, all solutions I looked at were too expensive, brought too much necessary feature or had terrible documentation.
+The solution I created here is best for implementing an API the easy way.

 TODO:

 -Add universal error numbers instead of displaying number

--Make production changes and make a seperate branch {you can do this yourself}
+-Make production changes and make a separate branch {you can do this yourself}

-RECCOMENED IF YOU ARE SERIOUS ABOUT USING THIS:
+RECOMMENDED IF YOU ARE SERIOUS ABOUT USING THIS:

 -Edit the error codes to be more generic, remove the raw error outputs